Counting quadrant walks via Tutte's invariant method

 Hence the polynomial $P(u)$ must vanish, which is incompatible with the definition of $m$. \end{proof} The series $J$ and $L$ defined by~\eqref{inv-J-G} and~\eqref{L-def} do not satisfy the assumptions of the lemma, as their coefficients are \emm rational, in $y$ with poles at $y=0, -1$ (for $J$) and $y=-1$ (for $L$): \beq J(y)= \frac y{t(1+y)^2} +t\by(1+y), \qquad L(y)=S(y)+\frac{1}{t(1+y)}, \eeq with $S(y)=t(1+y)Q(0,y)$.
 Still, we can construct from them a series~$A(y)$ satisfying the assumptions of the lemma.
 First, we eliminate the simple pole of $J$ at $0$ by considering $(L(y)-L(0))J(y)$, which still takes the same value at $Y_0$ and $Y_1$.
 The coefficients of this series have a pole of order at most $3$ at $y=-1$.
-By subtracting an appropriate series of the form $ aL(y)^3+bL(y)^2+cL(y)$, where $a,b$ and $c$ depend on $t$ but not on $y$, we obtain a Laurent series in $t$ satisfying the assumptions of the lemma: the polynomiality of the coefficients in $y$ holds by construction, and the fact that in each monomial $y^j t^n$, the exponent of $j$ is (roughly) at most half the exponent of $n$ comes from the fact that this holds in $S(y)$, due to the choice of the step set (a walk ending at $(0,j)$ has at least $2j$ steps).
-Thus this series must be constant, equal for instance at its value at $y=-1$.
-In brief, \beq (L(y)-L(0))J(y)= aL(y)^3+bL(y)^2+cL(y)+d \eeq for some series $a$, $b$, $c$, $d$ in $t$.
-Expanding this identity near $y=-1$ determines the series $a$, $b$, $c$, $d$ in terms of $S$, and gives the following equation. \begin{Proposition} For $J$ and $L$ defined by~\eqref{def-JL-G}, and $S(y)=t(1+y)Q(0,y)$, Equation~\eqref{eq:JL} holds with
+By subtracting an appropriate series of the form $C_1L(y)^3+C_2L(y)^2+C_3L(y)$, where $C_1, C_2$ and $C_3$ depend on $t$ but not on $y$, we obtain a Laurent series in $t$ satisfying the assumptions of the lemma: the polynomiality of the coefficients in $y$ holds by construction, and the fact that in each monomial $y^j t^n$, the exponent of $j$ is (roughly) at most half the exponent of $n$ comes from the fact that this holds in $S(y)$, due to the choice of the step set (a walk ending at $(0,j)$ has at least $2j$ steps).
+Thus this series must be constant, equal for instance to its value at $y=-1$.
+In brief, \beq (L(y)-L(0))J(y)= C_3 L(y)^3+C_2L(y)^2+C_1L(y)+C_0 \eeq for some series $C_0,C_1,C_2,C_3$ in $\mathbb{Q}((t))$.
+Expanding this identity near $y=-1$ determines the series $C_0$, $C_1$, $C_2$, $C_3$ in terms of $S$.
+Their expressions are given in the following proposition. \begin{Proposition} For $J$ and $L$ defined by~\eqref{def-JL-G}, and $S(y)=t(1+y)Q(0,y)$, Equation~\eqref{eq:JL} holds with